aiqc/AIQC/docs/community.rst

 ********
 AIQC exists to bring rapid & reproducible deep learning to open science.

 We strive to provide researchers with a free tool that is easy to integrate into their experiments.
-To start, this is about providing a guided framework for each major type of data (tabular, image, sequence, graph) and analysis (classify, quantify, generate).
+To start, this is about providing a guided framework for each major type of data (tabular, image, sequence, text, graph) and analysis (classify, quantify, generate).
 Ultimately, we'd like to create field-specific preprocessing pipelines, pre-trained models, and visualizations for each domain of science in order to accelerate discovery.
 You can `learn more about our mission here <https://aiqc.readthedocs.io/en/latest/mission.html>`__.

 ----